msanket828/dev_tinder/readme.md

 - wheever we pass any data in api if those fields are not present in schema then those fields are getting ignored.
 - create read update delet for user api
 - find diff between put and patch api

+// data sanitisation

+- validate fn only run on new document creation phase
+- while updating existing documents validator fn wont work
+- to work we need to add options like optios.runvalidators
+- add schema validation with property like trim, lowercase, min, maxLength, required, unique, validate function
+- add timestamp: true to check the creation and updation date/time of document.